habitat-sh/habitat/www/source/docs/concepts-keys.html.md

 Encrypted messages use the Curve25519, Salsa20, and Poly1305 ciphers specified in [Cryptography in NaCl](http://nacl.cr.yp.to/valid.html).

 Habitat packages are signed using [BLAKE2b](https://blake2.net/) checksums.
-BLAKE2b is a cryptographic has function faster than MD5, SHA-1, SHA-2 and SHA3, yet provides at least as much security as the latest standard SHA-3.
+BLAKE2b is a cryptographic hash function faster than MD5, SHA-1, SHA-2 and SHA3, yet provides at least as much security as the latest standard SHA-3.

 <hr>
 <ul class="main-content--link-nav">